Is one of your tail lights on your Toyota Camry getting dim?

 process.
 So, you can follow these steps for either.
 Keep in mind that the

 specifics may be different depending on your model year and trim.
 Consult your

 owner’s manual or repair manual for more information.

 - Safety First: Start by disconnecting your car battery.
 First, shut off the engine.
 Then, disconnect the negative terminal (-) and secure the cable away from the battery.
 After that, disconnect the positive terminal (+) and secure that cable also.
 Also, get some work gloves to protect your hands from sharp edges.
-(Side note: you should always have work gloves, such as Unigloves, stored in your car for occasions such as this.)
+(Side note: you should always have work gloves, such as those from Unigloves, stored in your car for occasions such as this.)

 - Access the Tail Lights: All the tail light parts are in your trunk or cargo area.
 So, open it up and move away any carpeting that may be covering the lights.
 In some cases, there is a panel covering the tail lights.
 Simply unscrew and remove this panel.

 - Remove the Bulb Holder: There is a cable leading to the center of the tail light.
 It is connected to the back of the bulb holder.
 Turn the holder clockwise and lift it out.
 To replace the bulb, disconnect the holder from the cable and connect the new bulb.

 - Remove the Assembly: If you also want to replace the assembly, loosen the nuts that hold it in place.
 Some may require oil or grease to get them loose.
 Then, lift the assembly out.

 - Place the New Assembly: Put the new assembly in place and tighten the nuts.
 Do not overtighten them.
 They should hold it firmly in place.
 However, if you tighten them too much, it may crack the assembly.
 Finally, replace the bulb holder by turning it counterclockwise.